-To determine the edge of the wetland, one technique to evaluate the vegetational community that has been accepted at adjudicatory hearings is the weighing method known as the Wetland Site Index (WSI).
-While the WSI technique does not strictly meet the requirements of the regulations for evaluating the vegetational community, there are times when its use will give an appropriately positive result for the vegetational criteria when other quantitative techniques will not.
+To determine the edge of the wetland, one new technique (see "Field Testing New Plot Designs and Methods for Determining Hydrophytic Vegetation during Wetland Delineations in the United States," Robert W. Lichvar and Jennifer J. Gillrich, March 2014) to evaluate the vegetational community that measures the % wetland species Hydrophytic Cover Index (HCI).
+The HCI does strictly meet the requirements of the regulations for evaluating the vegetational community, and there are times when its use will give an appropriately positive result for the vegetational criteria when other quantitative techniques will not.